Home

 You will learn skills and make connections that will help you succeed as a STEM student and STEM professional.
 DSNS is a sibling program to Bellevue College’s STEM to Stern cohort program, and we often hold classes and events together.

-These courses are held on Wednesdays from 2:30-4:20 p.m. each (you can attend in person or via Zoom).
+These courses are held on Wednesdays from 2:30-4:20 p.m. (you can attend in person or via Zoom).
 The first course in the series is:

 Fall Quarter – STEM 111 – STEM Cohort: Intersections of Disability

 During Winter and Spring quarters, you will continue with a 2-credit course each quarter with the same cohort.
 These courses build upon each other and you will explore your strengths, build experiences and resumes, learn interview and application skills, and much, much more.
+You and your cohort will share curriculum, events, and more with our sibling program, STEM to Stern.

 Disabled mentors from the professional community will meet with small groups approximately once per month to answer questions and talk about being in STEM fields while having a disability.
 They can talk about interviewing, disclosing a disability on the job, and much more!